 Prices are a key outcome of markets.
 Prices vary across hours, days and years for multiple reasons.
 Price is an indicator of the level of competition in a market.
-In a competitive market, prices are directly related to the marginal cost to serve load at a given time.
+In a competitive market, prices are directly related to input prices, the marginal cost to serve load.
+In the first nine months of 2022, both the price level and the price increase over the first nine months of 2021 were the highest since the PJM market was created in 1999.
+The largest contributor to increased prices was the cost of fuel, primarily natural gas and coal.
+The fuel cost components of LMP (the sum gas, coal, oil, landfill gas, variable operations) increased \$26.45 per MWh, 62.7 percent of the increase in LMP.
+The emissions cost components of LMP increased by \$4.98 per MWh, 11.8 percent of the increase in LMP, mostly due to high NO_v prices during the summer.
+New limitations on natural gas plants in Illinois and high NO emissions allowance prices contributed to higher LMPs.
 The pattern of prices within days and across months and years illustrates how prices are directly related to supply and demand conditions and thus also illustrates the potential significance of the impact of the price elasticity of demand on prices.
-Energy market results in the first six months of 2022 generally reflected supply-demand fundamentals, although the behavior of some participants both routinely and during high demand periods represents economic withholding.
+Energy market results in the first nine months of 2022 generally reflected supplydemand fundamentals, although the behavior of some participants both routinely and during high demand periods represents economic withholding.
 Economic withholding occurs when generator offers are greater than competitive levels.
+In the first nine months of 2022, economic withholding affected prices through marginal units using increased price markups and a ten percent cost adder applied to a higher fuel cost.
+The markup, ten percent adder, and maintenance cost components, together increased by \$5.49 per MWh or 13.0 percent of the increase in LMP.
 There are additional issues in the energy market including the uncertainties about the pricing and availability of natural gas, the way that generation owners incorporate natural gas costs in offers, and the lack of adequate incentives for unit owners to take all necessary actions to acquire fuel, staff their units, and operate rather than economically withhold or physically withhold.